LoicWe/LoicWe.github.io/communities.md

 permalink: /communities.html
 ---

-Contragulation AdAventurers !
+Congratulations AdAventurers !
 You found every communities of the network.
 Small reminder, these categorisations are purely indicative and may not reflect the entire community.
 Here's a recap of them and don't forget that you can visualize them <a href="3d-JS-Network/graph_complete.html">here</a>, it's fun !

 <img src="assets/images/Communityall.svg" style="display: block; margin-left: auto; margin-right: auto; width: 100%">